fuchingy/env/README.md

 # Install

+## Step 1:

+Clone this repo at `~/` and rename to `.env`.

+## Step 2:

-Clone this repo at `~/.env`.
-Then execute the corresponding install.sh script based your OS.
+Execute the install script based your OS.

-For example, for MAC, execute
+For MAC, execute:

     install_mac.sh

+For Ubuntu, execute:

+    install_ubuntu.sh

+## Step 3:

+Follow the instructions shown by the install script.